tttapa/RPi-Cpp-Toolchain/README.md

 # Raspberry Pi C++ Toolchain

 This repository contains all you need to develop and cross-compile C++ applications for the Raspberry Pi (both 32 and 64 bit).
-Everything was tested using [Ubuntu Server for Raspberry Pi](https://ubuntu.com/download/raspberry-pi).
+Everything was tested using [Ubuntu Server 18.04](https://ubuntu.com/download/raspberry-pi) (64 bit) and Raspbian Buster (32 bit).
 It explains how to build a cross-compilation toolchain, and an example "Hello World" C++ project configured using CMake.

-It also has a cross-compiles many useful libraries and tools:
+It has cross-compiled versions of many useful libraries and tools:

  - **Zlib**: compression library (OpenSSL and Python dependency)
  - **OpenSSL**: cryptography library (Python dependency)